Third Grade Curriculum

 - St. Joseph Baltimore Catechism #1, Answer Key (Optional)

 Grade Three Religion develops the student’s understanding of God’s plan for the salvation of mankind.
 It begins with Creation and covers the Incarnation, the redemptive act of the Crucifixion, and the birth of the Church at Pentecost.
 The course introduces the student to the fullness of our life in the Church.
 It shows how man begins to use his gifts in cooperation with God’s plan for mankind and His Church.
 Special emphasis is placed on the two most important Sacraments in the Church, illustrating their relationship to each other and to the salvific mission of the Church.
 In this year the study of the Mass begins.
 The student sees it first as a sacrifice and then as a means for unifying Christ’s Church Militant.
 The student will also look at the family as the environment God has created to form us in his image and likeness, and the importance of family prayer to gain the strength needed to meet the challenges facing us.

-- Reading 3 Course Plan & Tests
+- Catholic National Reader 3 Course Plan & Tests (Paid for with enrollment)

 - Catholic National Reader, Book Three, Textbook